mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Update Objective Function
-By utilizing the [`cost!`](@ref cost!) functions, users have the flexibility to modify the objective function by adjusting polynomial or piecewise linear cost coefficients or by changing the type of polynomial or piecewise linear function employed.
+With the [`cost!`](@ref cost!) functions, users can modify the objective function by adjusting polynomial or piecewise linear cost coefficients or by changing the type of polynomial or piecewise linear function used.
 For instance, consider `Generator 3`, which incorporates a piecewise cost structure with two segments.
-Now, we can define a polynomial function for this generator and activate it by specifying the keyword `active = 2` as shown:
+Now define a polynomial function for this generator and activate it by specifying the keyword `active = 2` as shown:
 ```@example dcopf
 cost!(analysis; generator = "Generator 3", active = 2, polynomial = [853.4; 257; 40])
 nothing # hide
 ```

-This results in the updated objective function, which can be observed as follows:
+This results in the updated objective function, which can be observed:
 ```@repl dcopf
 analysis.method.objective
 ```